Klosmi/html-basics/JS-basic.md

     BODY
       ▾
       #text ↵␣␣The truth about elk.↵

+  // ↵   - sign of a newline
+  // ␣   - sign of a space
   ```
   *Tags are element nodes (or just elements) and form the tree structure: __`<html>` is at the root, then `<head>` and `<body>` are its children__, etc.*